deiwin/anki_word_teacher/README.md

 Some of the things that need to be done listed in no particular order.

+ - Write down how to actually use this thing for now, as it isn't really intuitive
  - Move all the configurables into a single conf file
  - Instead of the saved_words.yaml file, get the already imported words from Anki
   - Might want to use a separate DB instead